paybondpaybond

 • Assuming deposit size overrides intent budget — cumulative vouchers are capped at signed amount_cents, not merely the Tempo channel deposit.

-• Submitting funding payloads as completion evidence — predicates evaluate vendor tool results, not MPP challenge ids.
+• Submitting funding payloads as completion evidence — the completion rule evaluates vendor tool results, not MPP challenge ids.

 • EUR or multi-currency intents on stripe_mpp — rejected at create until policy expands.